 Here are the top reasons for blonde hair turning brown.

 Also, blonde hair has very little eumelanin.
-But as you age, eumelanin production speeds up and darkens your blonde hair.
+But as you age, eumelanin production in the follicle can increase, which can make new growth look darker over time.

 Environmental Factors